gioblu/PJON/strategies/README.md

 ```

 ####How to define a new strategy
-To define your new strategy you have only to create a new folder in strategies
+To define your new strategy you have only to create a new folder named for example `YourStrategyName` in `strategies`
 directory and write the necessary file `YourStrategyName.h`:

 ```cpp